napari/napari/docs/tutorials/fundamentals/quick_start.md

 - If you don't see the functions you need in existing plugins, try to make your own widget with [magicgui](https://napari.org/magicgui/).

-- If you've developed some functionality that you think would benefit the community as a whole, consider publish it as a [plugin](plugins/index)!
+- If you've developed some functionality that you think would benefit the community as a whole, consider publishing it as a [plugin](plugins/index)!

 - Help the napari project by [filing issues](https://github.com/napari/napari/issues) for bugs you encounter or features that you'd like to see!
 Or even better, come [join the community meeting](community/meeting_schedule) and get to know the team.